cloud-ark/kubeplus/README.rst

 - Fluentd for logging: (Required life-cycle action- Set log rotation policy.)

 --------------------------------
-KubePlus Purpose-built Platform
+KubePlus Purpose-built PaaS
 --------------------------------

-KubePlus purpose-built platform for this EdTech startup would contain four custom operators - Nginx, Postgres, Prometheus and Fluentd, which are written to follow our guidelines for Kubernetes Operators.
+KubePlus purpose-built PaaS for this EdTech startup would contain four custom operators - Nginx, Postgres, Prometheus and Fluentd, which are written to follow our guidelines for Kubernetes Operators.

 KubePlus will install two additional component: KubePlus Operator Manager and KubePlus Discovery Manager.